How to Prepare for Your Nonprofit Fundraiser

 Assist honorees with their speeches (if necessary).

-Gather the elements — baskets, banners, confetti — needed for décor.
+Gather the elements — baskets, banners, confetti, and so on — needed for decor.

-Confirm the number of guests that you expect.
-A few days before the party occurs, call everyone who has made a reservation and confirm whether they’re coming.
-A few people will have had to change plans, increasing or decreasing the number of guests you expect.
-You don’t want to pay for uneaten meals or to run out of food.
+Confirm the number of guests you expect.
+A few days before the party, call everyone who has made a reservation and confirm whether he or she is coming.
+A few people will have changed their plans, and you don’t want to pay for uneaten meals or run out of food.

 When ordering food from your caterer, assume that under normal circumstances, 5 percent of your expected guests won’t attend.
 If the event is free, 10 percent of them won’t attend.

-Plan the seating at the event (if necessary).
+Plan the table seating at the event (if necessary).

 Prepare place cards and table cards.